Family policy in Japan: Child Benefit Act

 The Child Benefit Act was implemented in 1972.
 At first, it was an income-tested benefit targeted to lower income groups in Japan.
 The Child Benefit Act began with 3000 yen as a contribution from local authorities.

+The contribution from local authorities for the Child Benefit from 1972 to 2010.

 Government reconsidered its aim and based on an ideology of self-reliance and strong family ties during the oil crisis in the middle of 1970s, they started to target the children who most needed the benefit by increasing the amount of reward money.

 The Child Benefit Act has two policy goals.
 The first goal is to provide financial security for children, and the second goal is to support the well-being and development of children.

 Before 1990, the benefits were only paid to the family of the children until they turned 3 years old.
 There was a payment of 5,000 yen for the first and second child in the family ($50 a month for the 1st child).
 Since the eligibility benchmark has been raised, there has also been an increase of the amount of money paid in benefit.
 Since 2005, only the average earning family can claim this benefit.
 Families are paid up to $2,448.98 for giving birth to a child since the enactment of the act.
 In addition, some Japanese employers offer bonuses to their employees for having babies.